lebrunregis/StarterProject/Assets/AmplifyImpostors/Readme.txt

   Amplify Impostors (c) Amplify Creations, Lda.
 All rights reserved.

-  Amplify Impostors is a component-based impostor creation tool for Unity 2019.4 and up
+  Amplify Impostors is a component-based impostor creation tool for Unity 2021.3 LTS and up

   Redistribution of Amplify Impostors is frowned upon.
 If you want to share the software, please refer others to the official product page:

   http://amplify.pt/unity/amplify-impostors/